awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-best-practices.md

 Attendees can open the meeting link in the instructions, choose **Meetings**, **Join a Meeting**, and enter the PIN manually\.

-Use caution when using distribution lists with meet@chime\.com, which doesn't call individual attendees\.
-You must list individual users to have Amazon Chime initiate the call\.
+Use caution when using distribution lists with meet@chime\.com\.
+To have Amazon Chime initiate the call, you must list individual users\.

-## Change Meeting Details<a name="w3ab1c13c25c14"></a>
+## Change Meeting Details<a name="meeting-details"></a>

 When changing meeting details or adding meet@chime\.com to an existing meeting, remember to choose **Send Updates to All**\.